verial/gazbo/Sensor-protocol.md

+## Baud rate
+The firmware should detect the baud rate.
+Common baud rates are ~23000 (STM32) and ~51000 (YST GD32)

+data recieved from the sensors is between 6 bytes and 10 bytes.

-Analysis of data send TO the sensor boards:
+## Analysis of data send TO the sensor boards:

 On a 23000 baud board: